 - (A) Topics for extemporaneous informative speaking shall be based on current news events.
 They shall include topics from state, national and international levels.
 They will be chosen from the general areas of political, social, economic, educational and cultural interests.
-Practice topics will be posted from time to time on the UIL website. - (B) The topics for the extemporaneous informative speaking contest are designed to elicit an informative response from the speaker, but under no condition is it the obligation of the League to provide an "informative topic."
+Practice topics will be posted regularly on the UIL website. - (B) The topics for the extemporaneous informative speaking contest are designed to elicit an informative response from the speaker, but under no condition is it the obligation of the League to provide an "informative topic."
 That obligation is remanded to the speaker.
 All topics in this contest are intended to be treated as ones that are calling for a speech that informs.
-The speaker should avoid attempts to persuade the audience or judges.
+The speaker should avoid attempts to persuade the audience or judges. - (C) Topics for the preliminary and final rounds of district, regional and state meets are provided

-- (C) Topics for the preliminary and final rounds of district, regional and state meets are provided by the League office. - (3) Resource.
-The contest rules and procedures are discussed in more detail in the UIL Informative and Persuasive Speaking Handbook available through the League office and on the UIL website.
+- by the League office. - (3) Resource.
+The contest rules and procedures are discussed in more detail in the UIL Informative and Persuasive Speaking Handbook available on the UIL website.
 Coaches are responsible for reviewing this publication in advance of the contest. - (d) CONDUCTING THE CONTEST. - (1) Sections.
 If more than eight contestants are entered, preliminary and final rounds shall be held.
 See Section 1003 (b) (1) of the C&CR. - (2) Drawings. - (A) The League office shall furnish the director in charge with topics.
-The district topics will be delivered in a sealed envelope.
-The envelope will contain enough complete sets of the topic questions for each section of preliminaries (i. e., if there are two preliminary sections, two copies will be needed; if there are three sections, three copies will be needed, etc.).
-A short time before the contest begins, the contest director should open the sealed envelope.
+The district topics will be delivered confidentially.
+There will be enough complete sets of the topic questions for each section of preliminaries (i. e., if there are two preliminary sections, two copies will be needed; if there are three sections, three copies will be needed, etc.).
+A short time before the contest begins, the contest director should open the topics.
 A separate envelope or receptacle will be needed for each preliminary section.
 Each copy of the topics should be cut by the contest director, leaving one topic on each slip.
 One complete set of separated topic questions should be put into the envelope or receptacle for each section of preliminaries.
-Each contestant shall draw five topic slips and select one of the five.
+Each contestant shall draw slips and select one of the five.
 The topic chosen should be recorded by the director, and the remaining four slips returned to the receptacle from which they were drawn.
 The slips should be mixed before the next contestant draws, and so on.
 The speakers should be allowed to draw at approximately 10 minute intervals.
 For example: